cober2019/ios-xe-bandwidth-monitor/README.rst

     |   8.
 Go back to the web app and login to your device

 **Other**
-  This program communicates  using two protocols, ssh and https/restconf.
+  -This program communicates  using two protocols, ssh and https/restconf.
 All connectivity is located in BackendModules/device_calls.py

+**YANG models options:**
+  -ietf-interfaces:interfaces-state.
+Using this the program calculates the bandwidth.
+In turn, maybe slightly less accurate but still close.
+  -Cisco-IOS-XE-interfaces-oper:interfaces.
+Exact band calculated by the device.
+The progam only converts from kbps to mbps

 .. image:: https://github.com/cober2019/ios-xe-bandwidth-monitor/blob/main/images/bandwidth.PNG